una/una.github.io/_posts/blog/2021-12-28-year-in-review.md

 }
 </style>

 Wow, what a year.
-2021 was such a mixed bag for me.
-From some really high highs (so many life events), to some pretty low lows (my grandma passing, debt stress, burnout).
-Overall it was a good year, and here I am, once again, to bring some thoughts on how everything went, and what I plan to do differently next year.
+2021 was a pretty mixed bag for me, but ultimately I had some pretty amazing experiences and achievements this year.
+From some really high highs (so many life events!), to some pretty low lows (my grandma passing, debt stress, burnout, getting COVID), we made it, and  that's what matters!

+So here I am, once again, to bring some thoughts on how everything went and what I plan to do differently next year.

 Past year-in-review posts: